codinglead/codinglead.github.io/_posts/2018-11-05-intro-to-node-and-express.md

 ### why have a package.json file?

-A package.json file is included because if you release the code people that are trying to download your code won't have to download all the node packages.
+A package.json file is included because if you release the code people that are trying to download your code wouldn't have to download all the node packages.
 They will only need to download your code and run <span class="highlight__code">npm install</span> to get all the node packages needed for your code.

 ## NPM commands